-ECOS (Ecology Center of the Siskiyous) - The Ecology Center of the Siskiyous (ECOS) serves as an environmental resource center for SOU.
+ECOS (Ecologys and Sustainability Resource Center) - The Ecology and Sustainability Resource Center (ECOS) serves as an environmental resource center for SOU.
 ECOS has funding and connections to help students with ecologically related projects and initiatives, and often partner with community organizations to perform community service work.
 They have a comfortable office in the Stevenson Union room 105 and anyone is welcome to come hang out.
-Meetings every Tuesday at 12:30 p.m.
+Meetings every Monday at 12:30 p.m.
 SU 105

 Full Circle Recycling - SOU's Full Circle Recycling Program offers volunteer and internship opportunities for students and community members including working at the Recycling Center, special events, and developing educational programs for campus.
 See their website for more information or contact: Roxane Beigel-Coryell — firstname.lastname@example.org 541-552-8139